 The former is inherent in the very nature of the business.
+Weather influences are always present; they change constantly and sometimes in such a way that a flight cannot or can no longer be (safely) operated.
 The latter follows from civil aviation regulations.
 Flights are subject to constant regulation and are only operated if a decision is taken in their favour.
 Disruptions to flight schedules caused by air traffic management decisions, whether due to the weather, malfunctions, etc., are par for the course.

 Such circumstances are a regular occurrence and must, as a rule, be expected.
 The court therefore has doubts as to whether the fact that meteorological conditions disrupted a scheduled flight or air traffic management adopted a decision regarding a flight suffices in general.
-However, the wording of Article 5(3) of the regulation suggests that meteorological conditions and decisions are to be regarded as extraordinary circumstances.
+However, the wording of Article 5(3) of the Regulation suggests that meteorological conditions and decisions are to be regarded as extraordinary circumstances.